WodBoard/wod-api/README.md

 #### Add a new training

-This is a `PUT` request with a json body containing your new training characteristics.
+This is a `POST` request with a json body containing your new training characteristics.
 Json body (./testdata/add_training.json):
 ```
 cat testdata/add_training.json